Macrobdella decora: Parasitism and diet

 Macrobdella decora is both parasitic and predaceous.
-It sucks the blood of many vertebrates, using its teeth to pierce the host's skin, including humans but also amphibians, fish, turtles, wading birds, and cattle.
+Using its teeth to pierce the host's skin, it sucks the blood of many vertebrates, including humans but also amphibians, fish, turtles, wading birds, and cattle.
 The leech can remain attached to its host for up to two hours.
 It also hunts voraciously, and eats oligochaete worms, snails, amphibian eggs, the larvae of insects, and even other individuals of its own species.
 In the spring, the leech's aggressive predation of American toad eggs may lead to up to 80% mortality.
-The leeches have also been recorded hunting amphibian larvae: in 2020, a leech was found predating tiger salamander larvae in Minnesota.
+The leeches have also been recorded hunting amphibian larvae: in 2020, a leech was found preying on tiger salamander larvae in Minnesota.
 However, M. decora is also preyed on by Haemopis grandis, a predator and scavenger leech.
-The leeches are also themselves parasitized by trematodes, a new species of which, Alloglossidum hamrumi, was described from the intestine of an M. decora leech in 1976.
+The leeches are also themselves parasitized by trematodes, a new species of which, Alloglossidum hamrumi, was described from the intestine of a specimen of M. decora in 1976.